Untitled

 Itinerari nel Rojale

-At the center of the artwork, the observer's gaze penetrates towards an opening that promises but does not flaunt the light, revealing it at the cost of a change in perspective.
-Toward that center, a luminous void, concave and convex forms converge, smooth and rough surfaces, natural veins and artificial curves, where the stone's history is joined by human cultural baggage.
+At the centre of the work, the viewer’s gaze penetrates towards an opening that promises — yet does not flaunt — light, revealing it only through a shift in perspective.
+Toward this luminous void converge concave and convex forms, smooth and rough surfaces, natural veins and artificial curves, where the history of the stone is joined by the cultural heritage of humankind.

 Cristina Noacco